calummoore/blog-product/content/products/snapboard/index.md

 #### Problem

-Existing dashboard and reporting tools are overly expensive, difficult to setup and use and no-one really ever checks them (possibly because they're hard to share/find)!?
-Plus - people often create reports without any idea of why or how they will use them - e.g. what's the aim of the report.
-People often have multiple side-projects or teams that want to have their own report.
+Existing dashboard and reporting tools are overly expensive, difficult to setup / use and no-one really ever checks them (possibly because they're hard to share/find)!?
+On top of that, everyone wants a different a slightly different view, and if your reporting tool doesn't offer it, then your useless to them.

-Difficult to setup -> People don't have the data they need -> So they don't look at the reports??

-Everyone in the team should be able to create a dashboard that's useful to them (or their team).

 #### User